uniquid/dev-in-a-box/README.md

 Check Legatus is up on your browser at `http://localhost:3000/`

 ### MQTT
-You may want to check MQTT is up using a web service like http://www.hivemq.com/demos/websocket-client/ and specifying host to `localhost` and the port `1884`
+You may want to check MQTT is up using a web client like http://www.hivemq.com/demos/websocket-client/ and specifying host to `localhost` and the port `1884`

 ### Dashboard
 Open your browser at `http://localhost:8081/` and start using the [Orchestrator's Dashboard](https://github.com/uniquid/orchestrator)

 ### Blockchain
 The system is currently using our Blockchain network infrastructure.
 It will likely be embedded in the box in future releases.
 You may want to watch bitcoin transactions representing the contracts between nodes at our bitcoin network infrastructure  [bc-insight](http://52.167.211.151:3001/insight)

 Manage System
 -------------
 In `quickstart` folder you'll find `uniquid` bash script, use it to manage Uniquid's docker images, containers and compose project
 A few commands are available in `uniquid` script, as shown in usage help
 ```
 ./uniquid